HTTPS – Secure Your Website with FREE SSL | AWS VPS

 $ sudo apt-get install python-certbot-apache

-Certbot has an Apache plugin, which is supported on many platforms, and automates both obtaining and installing certs:
+Certbot has an Apache plugin, which is supported on many platforms, and automates both obtaining and installing certs to get a free ssl:

 $sudo certbot –apache